ATGardner/atgardner.github.com/_posts/2014-06-15-day-65-zero-day-in-mammoth-lakes.markdown

 We went to a local restaurant and got some nice dish of vegetarian chili, even though it was a small dish.
 Yair and I later shared a pasta dish just to stop feeling hungry.

-Afterwards, I went over to a local seamstress, Leslie, who got back to me after I sent her an SMS earlier (on a Sunday)&nbsp;regarding my tent's zippers and Idan's silk liner.
+Afterwards, I went over to a local seamstress, Leslie, who got back to me after I sent her an SMS earlier (on a Sunday)regarding my tent's zippers and Idan's silk liner.
 At her house, she fixed the zippers and sewed the liner, while I had a great time with her super cute little dog, Hot Rod, and later also connected with her friendly cat, Ace.
 They both really fought for my attention and petting.
 I just had a wild time finally petting a cat on the trail.
 I miss Cupcake, my kitten, so much.
 A huge thanks to Leslie for her help with her gear, and for letting me play with her pets.

 {% include image.html src="http://3.bp.blogspot.com/-0FSErwV2Sy0/Vh-iUkYNegI/AAAAAAAFoEE/aD3J9CgOZnc/s1600/2014-06-15%2B16.15.14.jpg" caption="Tad Pole and Ace" %}